 If you have a child visiting, you can rent appropriate safety equipment at rental centers that carry baby equipment, like cribs and high chairs.

-Disclaimer: I am not a lawyer, a doctor or a manufacturer of child restraint systems.
-If you have specific questions about Arizona's law as it applies to you or your vehicle, please contact one of the specialists mentioned above or the manufacturer of your child restraint equipment.
+Disclaimer: If you have specific questions about Arizona's law as it applies to you or your vehicle, please contact one of the specialists mentioned above or the manufacturer of your child restraint equipment.